dallascard/scrapers/chron_am/README.txt

 Then run make_ocr_untar_script.py, which will create a bash script to untar the .txt files from all the downloaded files You can then delete the .tar.bz2 files

-Run download_jsons.py to download the meta-data for each batch
+Then, run download_metadata.py to download the accompanying metadata